joaoviictorti/shadow-rs/README.md

 You can use [Service Control Manager](https://docs.microsoft.com/en-us/windows/win32/services/service-control-manager) or [OSR Driver Loader](https://www.osronline.com/article.cfm%5Earticle=157.htm) to load your driver.

-## Upcoming Features
+## Upcoming Features 🚧

-These are some of the features that will be added, but there are many more on the way

-### Port
-- ❌ Hide port

-### File
+Stay tuned for new features!
+Some upcoming highlights:

-- ❌ Hide File / Directory
+* ❌ Hide Ports
-- ❌ Anti-Deletion e Overwriting
+* ❌ File/Directory Hiding / Anti-Deletion and Overwriting

-### Callback
-- ❌ Minifilters
+* ❌ Minifilters for Callbacks

-### Injection
-- ❌ APC Injection - DLL
+* ❌ APC Injection - DLL

 ## Contributing to shadow-rs
 To contribute to shadow-rs, follow these steps: